idkfelix/year12/SoftDev/U4O2 - Cyber Security.md

 	- Commercial & OSS: made to meet a broad set of *perceived* needs of potential users
 	- Personal: created to automate mundane tasks or entertainment or educational purposes

+## Data Characteristics
+- **Validation** checks that the correct type of data is entered
+- **Verification** checks the data is actually what you require
+- **Accuracy**: accurate data is correct and complete
+- **Correctness**: information that matches its real world representation
+- **Completeness**: every part of the data is recorded, critical to decision making
+- **Appropriateness**: data that can be accessed with reasonable restrictions
+- **Relevance**: the stored data is relevant to those collecting it
+- **Timeliness**: data is accessible and available as required.
+- **Consistency**: multiple sources of the same data should match up
+- **Validity**: data that is formatted correctly and is usable by those accessing it
+- **Uniqueness**: a data sources assurance against unintended duplicate records.
+- **Accessibility**: users that need the data can access it

 ## Organisations
 - **Goals**: used by organisations to state long term intentions or purposes
 - **Objectives**: define shorter term measurable actions or tasks that contribute to these set goals